tennisfar/show-all-images-in-a-folder-with-php/README.md

 The way I use to show it to the client is by giving them a link to a place where i keep this one PHP file, and a ‘img’ folder where i keep all the images in.
 The PHP file automatically shows all the images in this folder, and I don’t have to manually update anything, just upload to the folder.

+Images will display up to a max width of 900 pixels.
+Images larger than 900 pixels will show their full size if you click and hold on it.

+You can link to a specific image as they're link anchored.
+Just click on the specific image and copy the browser URL.

 You'll need PHP on your server in order for this to work.

 #### Setup